masc-ucsc/docs/docs/pyrope/06-functions.md

     * `debug`   : function is for debugging, not side effects in non-debug statements
     * `mut`     : function is a method that can modify variables using `self`.
 * META are a list of type identifiers or type definitions.
 * CAPTURE has the list of capture variables for the function.
-If no capture is provided, no variable can be captured.
+If no capture is provided, any local variable can be captured.
+An empty list (`[]`), means no captures allowed.
 * INPUT has a list of inputs allowed with optional types.
 If no input is provided, the `$` bundle is used as input.
 * OUTPUT has a list of outputs allowed with optional types.
 If no output is provided, the `%` bundle is used as output.
 * COND is the condition under which this statement is valid.